2005-2009 Ford Mustang

 This MTX Thunderform is made to fit your Mustang (MTX photo)

 One solution is an amplified MTX ThunderForm containing a 12" sub and a 200-watt amp.
 It installs in the passenger side of the trunk.
-Having the amplifier built into the enclosure simplifies installation and your shopping.
+Having the amplifier built into the enclosure makes installation a lot easier.

 Other options for your Mustang